 In this follow-up tutorial of This R Data Import Tutorial Is Everything You Need-Part One, DataCamp continues with its comprehensive, yet easy tutorial to quickly import data into R, going from simple, flat text files to the more advanced SPSS and SAS files.

-As a lot of our readers noticed correctly from the first post, some great packages to import data into R haven't yet received any attention, nor did the post cover explicitly the distinction between working with normal data sets and large data sets.
+As a lot of our readers noticed correctly from the first post, some great packages to import data into R haven't yet received any attention, nor did the post cover explicitly the distinction between working with standard data sets and large data sets.
 That is why this will be the focus of today's post.

 Keep on reading to discover other and new ways to import your specific file into R, and feel free to reach out if you have additional questions or spot an error we should correct.